miketui/middle/OEBPS/chapters_src/26-Chapter-XV-Cultivating-Resilience-and-Well-Being-in-Hairstyling_final.md

 c) It guarantees immediate success
 d) It removes the need for skill development

-**Answer:** b) It fosters resilience by viewing setbacks as learning opportunities - A growth mindset transforms challenges into valuable learning experiences, building resilience and professional development over time.

 ### Question 2
 What does SMART stand for in goal-setting?